Fuel guide

 What exactly is E10?

 E10 is a blended fuel containing up to 10% ethanol and 90% regular unleaded petrol.
-The ethanol is produced from renewable sources — primarily sugarcane and grain in Australia — making it a partially renewable fuel.
-E10 carries a minimum octane rating of 94 RON, which is actually higher than the 91 RON of standard Unleaded 91.
+The ethanol is produced from renewable sources, primarily sugarcane and grain in Australia, making it a partially renewable fuel.
+E10 carries a minimum octane rating of 94 RON, which is higher than the 91 RON rating of standard Unleaded 91.

 What does E10 cost at the pump?

 Across Australia, E10 is typically priced 3-5 cents per litre below Unleaded 91.
 On a 50-litre fill, that saves $1.50-$2.50 at the pump.
 Over a year of weekly fills, the raw pump saving is approximately $78-$130.
-However, the pump price alone does not tell the full story — you need to consider fuel economy.
+The pump price alone does not settle the choice, because E10 can use slightly more litres for the same distance.

 The real cost per kilometre